cobra85ec/MongooseOS-GUI/README.md

   mos config-set wifi.ap.enable=true
   ```

+  5. Upload GUI-Files to the new Created file system by running "uploadGUI.sh" in the /gui directory of your Application.
+  6. Connect to your ESPs AccessPoint an call *192.168.4.1* in the Browser

 ## Developement Roadmap:
  * Launch Mongoose-OS libary for Einable/Disable AccessPoint on Keypress
  * Captive Portal
  * SNTP Time Settings